mParticle/mParticle-CrashReporter/README.md

 <img src="https://static.mparticle.com/sdk/logo.svg" width="280">

 # Deprecated
-This repo is archived since our recent Apple SDKs have been updated to rely on the default PLCrashReporter.
+This repo has been archived - the latest Apple SDK integrates with the standard [PLCrashReporter](https://github.com/microsoft/plcrashreporter) library.
+[Navigate to the mParticle docs site](https://docs.mparticle.com/developers/sdk/ios/error-and-exception-tracking/#crash-reporting) for more information on configuring crash reporting.

 # mParticle CrashReporter